FAQ

 The Angle of Attack (AoA) describes the angle of the wing in reference to the airflow, and therewith changes constantly in flight with each pitch movement.

 The Angle of Incidence (AoI), in contrast, describes the structural angle of the wing as part of the basic geometric setting.
-A detailled description can be found on wikipedia.
+A detailed description can be found on wikipedia.

 Why does we-measure.io ask for dates and hours of my wing?